mouseish-137/3d-models/README.md

 # 3d-models
 Stuff I shove down the 3D printer when I'm bored.

-index.txt contains a list of models and a brief expla nation of my model numbering scheme.
+index.txt contains a list of models and a brief explanation of my model numbering scheme.

 Each category contains a stl directory as well as a gcode directory for my preferred slice of the corresponding stl.
 The gcode is sliced for a stock Ender 3 printer with a 0.2mm nozzle, 235C nozzle temp and 74C bed temp.